suhussai/GoogleDocApiScript/README.md

 - can read a google doc file (.txt)  or native google doc files and add to the content and upload it back to google drive
-- can also read and update google docs native format file (buggy)
+- can also read and update google docs native format file
 - added -h help feature that shows basic usage info

 TODO: